 Almost 20,000 people commented on the livestream, and the animal-lovers who tuned in immediately expressed concern for the cat's life and limb. "[I'm] literally having an anxiety attack over this," viewer Samantha Lorusso wrote on Facebook.

-The cat was a stray, according to ABC15, and neighbors said it been stuck on top of the pole since Friday.
+according to ABC15, and neighbors said it been stuck on top of the pole since Friday.
 At various points during the livestream, the cat almost seemed like it was weighing a jump off of the pole, which appeared to be about 30 feet high.

 At one point, ABC had to urge viewers to please stop calling the Phoenix Fire Department because they were aware of the cat's predicament.